matemat13/MCserver-RaspberryGPIO/README.md

  -redstone lamp
 (as both input and output).
 But new blocks can be easily added by some basic editing of the Lua scripts or the C source.
+Note: levers as inputs are bugged for some reason - after being in the ON state, the redstone near the lever stays activated no matter what.

-For the infosigns place a sign and write "\TEMP", "\CPU", or "\RAM" on the first line and see what happens! :)
+For the infosigns place a sign and write "/TEMP", "/CPU", or "/RAM" on the first line and see what happens! :)